nicktagliamonte/In-the-City/README.md

 ### Phase 6: Working Demo
 Keep adding individual game elements in a "test data" format.
-- Put a second region in the game and include methods to deserialize that region and initialize it.
-- Add a dex check system to room transition, to create a barrier to entry for some rooms only accessable to high dex classes.
 - Add sleep function(s), probably many of them, before printing to the console so that messages don't appear many at once but instead prit one-at-a-time.
   - format output for readability in general.
 - Update the inventory function.